 Note: Credential holders who are not AHIMA members pay the above fees on a biennial basis.
-Credential holders who are AHIMA members pay reduced recertification fees on an annual basis; their recertification fees are included with the annual membership renewal total.
-If a member recertification fee is missed due to a lapse in membership or becoming a member part way through a recertification cycle, the nonmember recertification fee will then be invoiced and due at the end of the recertification cycle.
+Credential holders who are AHIMA members pay reduced recertification fees on an biennial basis.
+The cost of your recertification will be based on your membership status when your certification expires.